-Thanks to Professor John Sinclair (Department of Medicine, University of Cambridge) for the lenti SFFV GFP vectors and for assistance with MSC phenotyping.
-We would like to thank Professor K.O.
-Lee for helpful discussions.
-The study was funded by the Lollipop Trust.
-Work in the laboratory is supported by the Biomedical Research Centre.
-The authors declare that they have no conflicts of interest.
+We thank Dr Gan Shu Uin (National Institute of Singapore, Singapore) for the Lenti SFFV Ins(F) IRES GFP, Prof. John Sinclair (Dept. of Medicine, University of Cambridge) for the Lenti SFFV GFP vectors for assistance with MSC phenotyping.
 The study was funded by the Lollipop Trust.
 Work in the laboratory is supported by the Biomedical Research Centre.